droneshire/psychology-analysis/README.md

   -t TRAIN, --train TRAIN
                         percentage of input file as training data -p PATCH, --patch PATCH
-                        patch any empty csv cells with this value
+                        patch empty csv cells with this value (doesn't modify input file)
 ```

-To setup and run:
+### To setup and run:

 1) clone the repository
 2) start the virtual environment within the cloned repo `virtualenv -p python2.7`